tagtart1/ribbity/README.md

 <h1 align="center"> 🐸 Ribbity (Twitter Clone) </h1>
 <img alt='Initial Preview' src='/src/media/FirstPreview.png'>

-<p align='center'>A twitter clone built using React</p>
+<p align='center'>A twitter inspired clone built using React</p>

 ## Short Description

-A fullstack Twitter clone with a slightly alternate design built using TypeScript, React, Firebase and Vanilla CSS.
-Ribbity is fully responsive on all devices.
-Packed with features, users can follow each other and even customize their own profiles upon account creation via google or the native signup form.
-They then unlock the ability to create Ribbits (tweets) which can be liked, shared, disliked, carry pictures, deleted, Reribbited, and begin reply threads.
-See the latest or random ribbits within the home and explore panels.
-Users can also get a sweet green checkmark (for free) by opening the Ribbity Green tab.
-A more detailed feature list can be found below.
+Introducing Ribbity, a full stack Twitter-inspired project built with TypeScript, React, Firebase, and Vanilla CSS.
+Designed to be fully responsive on all devices, Ribbity offers an alternate design with various unique features.
+Users can create accounts via Google or native signup forms, customize profiles, and engage with others by creating, liking, sharing, and replying to Ribbits (tweets).
+Additional features include exploring the latest or random Ribbits and earning a free green checkmark through the Ribbity Green tab.

 ## 🔴 Demo